VictorySpecificationII/AIden/README.md

     pip install -r requirements.txt
     ```

 4. Set up your API keys and environment variables.
-Create a `.env` file in the root directory and add your keys:
+Create a copy of the `env` file in the root directory, name it `.env` and add your keys:
     ```env
     WEATHER_API_KEY=your_api_key_here
     ```